samvtran/OMG-Chrome-Extensions/README.md

 The extension is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/omg-ubuntu/nhmmlbjenhdockdgpklmdiamollflljn) or can be downloaded from this repo and used as an "unpacked" extension.

 ## Compatibility
 The extension has been tested on Chromium version 22.0.1229.94 on Ubuntu 12.10 and with the latest Chrome dev releases.
+IndexedDB changed somewhere between Chrome/ium 17 and 22, so the extension may not function properly in versions of Chrome/ium < 22.

 ## Libraries, et al.
 This extension uses [CoffeeScript](http://coffeescript.org/) and [Sass](http://sass-lang.com/) and the following amazing projects: